Jobhdez/jobhdez.github.io/_posts/2023-10-25-power-of-lisp-macros.md

 ### Macros allow you to get more done with less

 One of the reasons why Lisp macros are powerful is because macros enable syntactic abstraction.
-Syntactic abstraction leads to shorter code and more modular code and  moreover it leads to code without repeating patterns
+Syntactic abstraction leads to shorter code and more modular code and  moreover it leads to code without repeating patterns.

 Consider building a vector library.
 Suppose you are trying to implement different types such as single float and double float and so on.